 Alameda County Measure B and BB Funds Pedestrian and Bicycle projects and programs.
 Bike to Wherever Day (previously Bike to Work Day) is funded in large part by Alameda County’s ½ cent sales tax Measure BB, passed in 2014.
 Part of these funds go toward bicycle and pedestrian transportation programs, as well as other facilities such as crossing signals.
 The City of Emeryville sponsors Bike to Wherever Day every year, using a portion of these funds.

-The City of Emeryville City Council voted to sponsor Bike to Wherever Day in 2021 for $2,500 and City of Emeryville staff assisted promoting the Friday, May 21st event.
-Due to COVID-19, in-person activities were reduced and only one energizer station was organized in Emeryville.
-In lieu of in-person events, month-long activities including online education, giveaways, and contests were held by Bike East Bay.
+The City of Emeryville City Council voted to sponsor Bike to Wherever Day in 2022 for $2,500 and City of Emeryville staff assisted promoting the Friday, May 20th event.
+Due to COVID-19, in-person activities included four energizer stations in Emeryville, with free tote bags, bike goodies, and snacks.
+A bike blender provided smoothies at two stations, and bike tune-ups were offered as well.

 Many cyclists became bike-commuters on Bike to Wherever Day, and many have benefited from the free classes offered for novice or experienced cyclists.
 Many topics are covered, but safety is always center stage.
 Bike East Bay provides lots of free online videos and FREE classes: https://bikeeastbay.org/NewCyclists.
 Learn how to bike with your children, secure your bike properly, ride in the rain, haul your stuff and lots more.

 - At night, dress in light colors, use a white light in front, red in back

 - Consider adding a rack and side bag or basket for hauling your stuff